 Carbon farming makes a strong contribution to Australia's 2030 emissions reduction target of 26-28% on 2005 levels.
-Our national industry was born with the establishment of the Carbon Farming Initiative (CFI), which commenced operation in
+Our national industry was born with the establishment of the

-Australia on 8 December 2011.
+Carbon Farming Initiative (CFI), which commenced operation in Australia on 8 December 2011.
 A Federal Government carbon offsetting scheme established by the Carbon Credits (Carbon Farming Initiative) Act 2011 (the CFI Act), the CFI enabled emissions avoidance or carbon sequestration projects for the purpose of generating Australian Carbon Credit Units (ACCUs) with each unit beling equivalent to one tonne of CO2e.

 Operated by the Clean Energy Regulator (CER), the ERF is a national framework used to measure, report and verify emissions reductions against a range of project methods, and then issue ACCUs that can be sold back to the Government, or increasingly, to voluntary buyers in the private sector.
-As of September 2021, the Clean Energy Regulator (CER) has:
+As of January 2022, the Clean Energy Regulator (CER) has:

-- registered more than 1000 emissions reduction projects under the Emissions Reduction Fund, and nearly 80% of these represent land-based vegetation, savanna burning or agriculture projects.
-These projects combined have generated more than 65% of the Australian Carbon Credit Units (ACCUs) issued by the CER to date. - been the primary source of ACCU demand, committing \$2.5 billion of public ERF funding to projects through a 'reverse auction' process, that will then generate and sell ACCUs back to the government.
-Following its 12th auction in April 20212, the CER has contracted over 181 million tonnes of abatement at an average price of \$12.32 to be delivered to the government over a 16 year period (2015 - 2031).
+- registered more than 1300 emissions reduction projects under the Emissions Reduction Fund, and nearly 80% of these represent land-based vegetation, savanna burning or agriculture projects.
+These projects combined have generated 66% of the Australian Carbon Credit Units (ACCUs) issued by the CER to date. - been the primary source of ACCU demand, committing \$2.6 billion of public ERF funding to projects through a 'reverse auction' process, that will then generate and sell ACCUs back to the government.
+Following its 13th auction (October 20212), the CER has contracted over 209 million tonnes of abatement at an average price across 13 auctions of \$13.72 to be delivered to government over 16 years (2015 - 2031).

-Outlined below are examples of carbon farming activities, including a national breakdown of ERF-funded activities, and a state and territory picture of where these activities are happening across the country.
+Outlined below are examples of carbon farming activities, including a national breakdown of ERF-funded activities. and a state and territory picture of where these activities are happening across the country.